h4k3rhut/hackerhut/_posts/2020-09-05-gms_sniffing_rtl-sdr.markdown

 ![Grgsm livemon]({{site.baseurl}}/assets/img/wireshark_traffic-gsm.png)

-But we will use an program to capture the IMSI and other information in a systematic manner
+But we will use an program to capture the IMSI and other information in a systematic manner.
+We will get the below information along with the IMSI from the program.

+##### MCC : Mobile country code.
+##### MNC : Mobile network code.
+##### CellID : Cell identifier, in hexadecimal format.
+##### LAC : Location area code, in hexadecimal format.

+### IMSI-Catcher

+Let's download the program from